morlfm/z/README.md

-ZE Delivery - Mobile(Android) Automation with Appium and Cucumber
+ZE Delivery - API automation with Ruby/Airborne and Mobile(Android) Automation with Appium and Cucumber

-.Do not have the App previous installed
-.Use virtual device if possible on Android Studio.
+Use virtual device if possible at Android Studio to not break automation with you already had it installed may crash the test If not please use a android device without the app installed

+Run automated API tests with report
+Go to project folder ./ze_delivery and run :
-rspec --pattern api/*_spec.rb
+  .rspec --pattern api/*_spec.rb --format html --out api.html